aurora-opensource/xviz/docs/getting-started/overview.md

 # Transforming KITTI data to XVIZ

 This section describes how to convert KITTI autonomy data into XVIZ.
-It is intended to provide and understanding of the concepts of XVIZ.
+It is intended to provide an understanding of the concepts of XVIZ.

 Before we begin you must have read the [XVIZ Concepts](/docs/overview/concepts.md) as this guide